-Since you’re reading this you likely know the importance of subtitles for your training videos.
+Since you’re reading this, you likely know the importance of subtitles in your training videos.
 If not, check out our last post about how subtitles benefit everyone.
 This post is about creating subtitles for training videos and importing them to the most common video hosting platforms.

 So, here I am with another post with specific ways you can create subtitles for your training videos.
-There are as many ways to do it as there are applications to create videos.
-That’s why this article sticks to a few common methods in common apps used for developing training videos.
+There are as many ways to do it as applications to make videos.
+This article sticks to a few common methods in common apps for developing training videos.

-You’ll find specific information about creating subtitles in Camtasia as well as how you can take a current video developed in any application and easily create subtitles to load them into any video hosting platform.
+You’ll find specific information about creating subtitles in Camtasia and how to take a current video developed in any application and easily create subtitles to load them into any video hosting platform.

 I’ve read some pretty creative ways to transcribe audio from a video.
 One of my favorites was using the Google voice typing features and then playing the video for it to transcribe.

 The big problem is that subtitle files for video hosting have a lot more info than just a transcription.
-They have start/end timestamps, caption numbers, and they’re specifically formatted.
+They have start/end timestamps and caption numbers, and they’re specifically formatted.

-They’re pretty complex for something seemingly so simple and they can be huge and unwieldy files to manage.
-So, I’ll give you some suggestions for tools you can use to make it easier if the video editing tool you’re using doesn’t let you create subtitles natively.
+They’re pretty complex for something seemingly simple and can be huge and unwieldy files to manage.
+So, I’ll give you some suggestions for tools to make it easier if the video editing tool you’re using doesn’t let you create subtitles natively.

 How To Subtitle Videos

-The most convenient way to create a subtitle file is to create them natively in the application you’re using to edit your video.
-One of the most common apps we use to develop training videos is Camtasia.
+The most convenient way to create a subtitle file is to make them natively in the application you use to edit your video.
+Camtasia is one of the most common apps we use to develop training videos.
 It has amazing tools built in that you can create subtitles and export a subtitle file that most (if not all) video hosting platforms will accept.

-There are also dozens of transcription tools that will take a video or audio file, automatically transcribe it, let you review and edit the transcription manually, and then export the file in various formats.
+Dozens of transcription tools will take a video or audio file, automatically transcribe it, let you review and edit the transcription manually, and then export the file in various formats.

 Let’s get started with creating a transcription file right in Camtasia.